speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/monitor.md

 SYSTEM VARIABLE | DESCRIPTION
 :--- | :---
 *ay:current* | The current AY‐3‐8912 register.
+*divmmc:control* | The last byte written to DivMMC control port.
 *ula:last* | The last byte written to the ULA.
 Note that this variable can only be read, not written to.
 *ula:mem1ffd* | The last byte written to memory control port used by the ZX Spectrum +2A/3; normally addressed at 0x1ffd, hence the name.
 *ula:mem7ffd* | The last byte written to primary memory control port used by the ZX Spectrum 128 and later; normally addressed at 0x7ffd, hence the name.